 Tips for trees

-• Evergreen trees are useful on the north and west to serve as windbreaks in winter.
+- Evergreen trees are helpful on the north and west to serve as windbreaks in winter

-• Leave dead trees (called snags), both standing or fallen, where they are.
-Hundreds of species use snags for nesting, resting and food.
+- Leave dead trees, called snags, whether standing or fallen, where they are.
+Hundreds of species use snags for nesting, resting, and food

 It pleases the eye to:

-• Plant a variety of species, but plant the same species and colors—it’s also better at catching the eyes of butterflies and hummingbirds
+- Plant a variety of species, but plant them in groups of the same species and colors—it’s also better at catching the eyes of butterflies and hummingbirds

-• Pathways also are convenient for maintenance of your gardens.
+- Pathways are convenient for the maintenance of your gardens

 Are you planning to use weed barriers?
-Landscapers, in particular, make wide use of weed barriers, which seem like the perfect solution against weeds.
+Landscapers, in particular, make wide use of them, which seems like the perfect solution against weeds.
 Unfortunately, it isn’t that simple.
-Plastic barriers aren’t organic and will alter the composition of the soil underneath by killing everything that was living in it.
-There are fabric barrier alternatives to this, that allow the soil to breathe.
-But both types must be mulched to look presentable and once the mulch decomposes into a layer of “compost,” the weeds will be back.
+Plastic barriers aren’t organic and will alter the composition of the soil underneath by killing everything living in it.
+There are fabric barrier alternatives to that, which allow the ground to breathe.
+But both types must be covered with mulch to look presentable, and once the mulch decomposes into a layer of “compost,” the weeds will be back.
 This inescapably leads to the headache of trying to de-weed the area without disturbing the costly underlying barrier.
-So, why not just save the cost of a weed barrier and cover the soil with a 3-inch layer of wood mulch.
+So, why not save the cost of a weed barrier and cover the soil with a 3-inch (7.6 mm) layer of wood mulch?

-You can hand-weed or use a hoe, as necessary, then cover with a new layer of mulch.
-If you want an extra weed barrier, place newspaper (7-9 layers thick) or paper bags under the mulch.
-If you’ll be using an attractive covering of rocks in a planting bed, it makes sense to hold down the weeds as long as possible by using an underlying weed barrier.
-Alas, as windblown organic debris decomposes among the rocks, weeds will eventually manage to find a footing.
+With mulch, you can hand-weed or use a hoe, as necessary, then cover with a new layer of mulch.
+Place newspaper (7-9 layers thick) or paper bags under the mulch if you want an additional weed barrier.
+If you’ll be using an attractive covering of rocks in a planting bed, it makes sense to hold down the weeds by using an underlying weed barrier, but as windblown organic debris decomposes among the rocks, weeds will eventually manage to find a footing.

 Mulched leaves and mowed grass also can be used as mulch.
-Even weeds themselves can be mulch— just leave them laying on the soil where you pulled them.
-Don’t cover them with other mulch for several days to ensure they’re completely dead.
-Also, don’t use weeds with seed heads on them.
+Even weeds themselves can become mulch—simply leave them lying on the soil where you pulled them, and don’t cover them with other mulch for several days to ensure they’re completely dead.
+Note, though: don’t use weeds with seed heads on them.
 Read about types of mulches here.

 There’s been much opposition from environmentalists to chemical weed control.
 Circumstances, however, may sometimes make this the best solution—so long as you use an agent that quickly degrades, such as Round-Up®.
-This product will kill any foliage it touches and it works systemically, only killing the plant it’s sprayed on.
-There’s no need to spray the soil, either, as it only works on plants.
-About 72 hours after use the plant is dead and the soil can be safely used for digging and planting.
-Read the label carefully, spray only on a day that isn’t windy, and adjust the nozzle so it isn’t emitting a fine mist.
-Drifting chemical will kill whatever plant materials they touch.
-Bayer, the manufacturer, maintains their product is non-toxic to both the environment and humans, but don’t get any on yourself — recent reports suggest that Round-Up may cause cancer.
+This product will kill any foliage it touches and works systemically, only killing the plant it’s sprayed on.
+There’s no need to spray the soil, as it only works on plants.
+About 72 hours after use, the plant is dead, and the ground can be safely used for digging and planting.
+Be sure to read the label carefully, spray only on a day that isn’t windy, and adjust the nozzle so it isn’t emitting a fine mist.
+Drifting chemicals will kill whatever plant materials they touch.
+Bayer, the manufacturer, maintains their product is non-toxic to both the environment and humans, but don’t get any on yourself as a safeguard.
+Some reports suggest that it may cause cancer.